 - To check out school books

 - To use as a student body card ID

 - To use as a bus ID

 - To use as an Internet ID

-- and for other identification purposes
+- For other identification purposes

-Students must wear their ID cards at all times during the school day and at all school related events.
+Students must have their ID card in their possession at all times during the school day and at all school related events.
 There is a \$5.00 charge to replace a lost or stolen ID card.
-The I.D. card should be part of your RMHS dress code.
+The I.D. card should be part of your MHS dress code.